 (Phonetic: "PY" as in "pie" + "neen" as in "teen")

 Effects: Enhances alertness, memory retention, and bronchodilation.
-Pinene-rich strains like Jack Herer counteract THC-induced short-term memory loss818.
+Pinene-rich strains like Jack Herer counteract THC-induced short-term memory loss

-Therapeutic Potential: Anti-inflammatory, antimicrobial, and aids respiratory health818.
+Therapeutic Potential: Anti-inflammatory, antimicrobial, and aids respiratory health

 5. Linalool: The Calming Florals